epics-base/p4p/documentation/server.rst

         Called with a PV name which some client is searching for.

         :return: True to claim this PV.
+False to "permenently" disclaim this PV.
+Or :py:attr:`DynamicProvider.NotYet` to temporarily disclaim.

+        Each DynamicProvider maintains a cache of negative search results (when ```testChannel()==False```) to avoid extra work on a subnet with many clients searching for non-existant PVs.
+        If it is desirable to defeat this behavour, for example as part of lazy pv creation, then testChannel() can return :py:attr:`DynamicProvider.NotYet` instead of False.

     .. method:: makeChannel(pvname, src):